 Paleobiology at the UAM

-I teach Paleobiology, Paleozoology and Evolution in the Degree of Biology at the Universidad Autónoma de Madrid, as well as specialised courses in shape analysis (Geometric Morphometrics).
+I teach Paleobiology and Paleozoology Lab in the Degree of Biology at the Universidad Autónoma de Madrid, as well as specialised courses in shape analysis (Geometric Morphometrics) worldwide.

-To me, it is truly fascinating to see how the natural world unfolds through time.
-Throughout my research, I've come to realize that fossils not only bring excitement about learning from the past...but also that they stimulate imagination about the future like no other!
+Paleontology shows how fascinating it is to see how the natural world unfolds through time.
+Throughout research, however, I've come to realize that fossils not only bring excitement about learning from the past...but also that they stimulate imagination about the future like no other!